tejashah88/json-from-text/README.md

 [![Coverage Status](https://coveralls.io/repos/github/tejashah88/json-from-text/badge.svg)](https://coveralls.io/github/tejashah88/json-from-text)
 [![dependencies Status](https://david-dm.org/tejashah88/json-from-text/status.svg)](https://david-dm.org/tejashah88/json-from-text)

 An algorithm for separating embedded JSON from a string, nicely packaged into an NPM module.
+It will attempt to parse potential JSON strings into objects and leave them as-is if it fails.

 ## Upgrading from < 1.0
 If you are upgrading from < 1.0, please see [UPGRADING](UPGRADING.md) for migration instructions.